-A small number of users have administrative alter-ego accounts which are used for administrative functions in applications that do not have a good mechanism for handling internal authorization elevation with multi-factor logins (e.g. TUMarketplace).
-These accounts (named like "tuz12345 Admin") are manually provisioned by OIAM, and are tied to users' central account (thereby making them expire when their primary AccessNet expires).
-These accounts do not replicate to AD, and are therefore not available via ADFS.
+A small number of users have administrative alter-ego accounts which are used to separate their regular account from the elevated access of these administrative functions (particularly for applications that can’t handle multi-factor authentication on the primary account, such as TUMarketplace).
+These accounts (named like "tuz12345 Admin") are manually provisioned by OIAM and Information Security, and are tied to the users' primary account (thereby making them expire when their primary AccessNet expires).

 - Superuser ("su-") supplemental accounts

-Security reviews these requests, and then manually provision the accounts in their systems.
-Deprovisioning and reconciliation happen periodically through the day, drawing on the Employee Separation script (which feeds off of email from HR, at the time of employee separation notification).
-None of this is under the control of OIAM.
+The Information Security team reviews these requests and manually provisions the accounts in AD.
+An OIAM automated process incorporates the accounts in a registry and adds them to LDAP.
+Account locking or extensions happen automatically through password updates or periodically through the day, drawing on the Employee Separation script (which feeds off of email from HR, at the time of employee separation notification).

 - Departmental accounts